skywarth/annals-of-disco/country/portugal/misc.md

 # Portugal -  :portugal:
 PT (CCA2) - PRT (CCA3)

+## Flag

+- Castles represent the 7 castles that are reconquered from the Moors
+- Armillary sphere is for navigation.
+For the great success and innovation in leading the Age of Discovery
+- Blue Shield icons in the middle; represent the 5 Moorish Kings that are defeated by King Alfonso I, first king of Portugal.
+	- The five dots/stars in the blue shields represent 'Five holy wounds' of the Christ
+- Colors
+	- `Red`: for the blood of the nation, especially for those who died in 1910 revolution
+	- `Green`: Hope for the future

 ## Uncategorized miscellaneous notes
 These will be categorized and put into separate files in time.